tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The server MAY terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token.
 Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

-If the offset in the `Upload-Offset` header field does not match the value 0, the offset provided by the immediate previous Offset Retrieving Procedure ({{offset-retrieving}}), or the end offset of the immediate previous incomplete transfer, the server MUST respond with 400 (Bad Request) status code.
+If the offset in the `Upload-Offset` header field does not match the value 0, the offset provided by the immediate previous Offset Retrieving Procedure ({{offset-retrieving}}), or the end offset of the immediate previous incomplete transfer, the server MUST respond with `409 (Conflict)` status code.

 If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Server is RECOMMENDED to use `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Incomplete` header with the value of true.